 Robert Johnson joined Marshall Gerstein in 2021 as a Technical Specialist assisting in preparing and prosecuting patents for the firm’s chemical sciences clients.
+He now serves as a Patent Agent.
 As a chemist by trade, Bob has an extensive background in chemistry and materials science, particularly in polymers and nanoscale materials.
 His career has included roles in product development and scale-up in the coatings, dispersants, ion exchange resin, and crop protection industries, and he is excited about leveraging this experience to generate value for the firm’s clients.
 Outside of work, Bob enjoys watching and playing soccer, geocaching, and spending time with family.

 Bob has extensive experience in the following areas:

 Prior to joining Marshall Gerstein, Bob held positions in R&D and new product scale-up at Rohm and Haas, Dow Chemical, and Corteva Agriscience.
 After obtaining his Ph.D. in chemistry from Northwestern University, where his research was focused on measuring optical properties of nanoscale materials, Bob was a postdoctoral associate within the Department of Chemistry at The Pennsylvania State University.
 He has been a member of the American Chemical Society for more than two decades and is co-inventor on five patents.